Shilajit for Liver & Kidney Health — What Research Says

 How Shilajit Interacts with Liver Function

-The liver is the body's primary detoxification organ.
-It metabolizes drugs, alcohol, and environmental toxins through two phases of enzymatic processing.
-Phase 1 activates compounds for elimination.
 Phase 2 conjugates them for excretion.
 This process needs antioxidants, amino acids, and mineral cofactors.

 The liver stores minerals like iron, copper, zinc, and manganese.
-Shilajit's mineral bioavailability can add to to these reserves, which is relevant for people with mineral deficits.
-It is not a "liver detox" — the liver detoxes itself — but it may provide cofactors that support the process.
+Shilajit's mineral bioavailability can add to to these reserves.
+This is relevant for people with mineral deficits.

 Evidence for Hepatoprotective Effects